jackeichen/pydiskcmd/README.md

 Advanced Usage
 ==============
 You can find some examples about how to use this tool in the dir of pydiskcmd/examples/.
-And some scsi tools in the dir of pydiskcmd/tools/, which are from python-scsi.

 Email